I am Lecturer in the Department of Computer Science and Creative Technologies at the University of the West of England Bristol.

-I completed my PhD in Computer Science at the University of Leicester as part of the team of Prof. Stephan Reiff-Marganiec, I studied autonomy and self-adaptation in systems of smart objects and how to realise these behaviours through middleware architectures.
+I completed my PhD in Computer Science at the University of Leicester, I studied autonomy and self-adaptation in systems of smart objects and how to realise these behaviours through middleware architectures.

 Download my cv.